 Honeywell Building is a mixed-use industrial and office building constructed in 2000, with a 24,000 square foot expansion completed at the end of 2006.
 The property is located in the Franklin Meridian district that is serviced by three main traffic routes: Memorial Drive, Barlow Trail, and the Trans-Canada Highway.
-Honeywell Building is comprised of 61,847 square feet of leasable area and is 100.0% occupied by BW Technologies on a 10-year lease expiring in 2016.
+Honeywell Building is comprised of 61,847 square feet of leasable area and is 100.0% occupied by BW Technologies.

-Horizon II, 3905-29th Street NE, Calgary, AB
+Horizon II, 3905-29th Street NE, Calgary, AB BOMA BESt Certified

-Horizon II building is an industrial building constructed in 1981.
-The property is located in the northeast quadrant of Calgary between two main city arteries and is within a five minute walk from the light rail public transit.
-Horizon II building is comprised of 96,054 square feet of leasable area and is 100.0% occupied.
-Key tenants include New Horizon Core Storage, Shaw Cablesystems and Public Works & Supply Service Alberta.
+Horizon II is an industrial building constructed in 1981.
+The property is located in Northeast Calgary, between two main city arteries and is within walking distance of a light rail transit station.
+Horizon II is comprised of 96,054 square feet of leasable area and is 74.6% occupied.
+Key tenants include Iron Mountain Canada and Public Works & Supply Service Alberta.